sungminchang/nightwatch-extra/README.md

   ]
 ```

-If you're using this repo together with [testarmada-magellan](http://github.com/TestArmada/magellan), your base test can inherits the provided base test by
+If you're using this repo together with [testarmada-magellan](http://github.com/TestArmada/magellan), your base test can inherit from the base test by
 ```
 var BaseTest = require("testarmada-nightwatch-extra/lib/base-test-class");
 ```